hcloud-talos/terraform-hcloud-talos/README.md

 This repository contains a Terraform module for creating a Kubernetes cluster with Talos in the Hetzner Cloud.

 - Talos is a modern OS for Kubernetes.
 It is designed to be secure, immutable, and minimal.
-- Hetzner Cloud is a cloud hosting provider with nice terraform support and cheap prices.
+- Hetzner Cloud is a cloud hosting provider with excellent Terraform support and competitive pricing.

 > [!WARNING]
 > This module is under active development.
 Not all features are compatible with each other yet.
 > Known issues are listed in the [Known Issues](#known-issues) section.
 > If you find a bug or have a feature request, please open an issue.